 Links to upcoming broadband discussion groups and archived sessions where MN and national broadband leaders share insights and tips to transform communities.

 Blandin Community Broadband Program webinars and discussion groups are designed to provide rural Minnesota leaders with information and resources they can use to help transform their communities into tech savvy places to live, work and visit.
 Communities serious about attracting new businesses, entrepreneurs, young people, and tourists must consider technology and Internet access as an essential amenity for community economic growth and vibrancy.

 Webinars are recorded and archived on the Blandin on Broadband blog (with the exception of Lunch Bunch).
 Click the links below to access the webinars.

 Blandin Broadband Lunch Bunch

-A virtual series for 2021, Blandin Broadband Lunch Bunch sessions will take place the second and third Wednesdays of the month from noon-1:00 pm.
+A virtual series for 2021, Blandin Broadband Lunch Bunch sessions will take place the second and fourth Wednesdays of the month from noon-1:00 pm.

 - Click here for Broadband Infrastructure (2nd Wednesdays)